Fact-checked against Services Australia — Concession and health care cards on 2026-04-25.

 The eligibility check most people don’t do but should

-For older Australians not on the Age Pension, the same logic applies to the Commonwealth Seniors Health Card.
-The income test uses adjusted taxable income including deemed income from financial assets, and a number of self-funded retirees on substantial home equity but modest income flow qualify and don’t apply.
+If you’re older and not on the Age Pension, the same thinking applies to the Commonwealth Seniors Health Card.
+Its income test runs on adjusted taxable income, deemed income from financial assets included, and plenty of self-funded retirees sitting on solid home equity but a modest income flow would qualify – and never apply.